Tulane University School of Medicine, MD

 Residency, General Surgery, Baylor College of Medicine

 F. P. "Tripp" Buckley III, MD, is a board-certified surgeon and the Surgical Director of Digestive Health, a clinical partnership between Ascension Seton and UT Health Austin.
 He specializes in anti-reflux and esophageal surgery, assisting patients suffering from gastroesophageal reflux disease (GERD).
-Additionally, Dr. Buckley is an associate professor and serves as the Director of the Heartburn and Esophageal Disorders Center in the Dell Medical School Department of Surgery and Perioperative Care.
+Additionally, Dr. Buckley is an associate professor and serves as the Chief of the Division of Elective Surgery for the Dell Medical School Department of Surgery and Perioperative Care.

 Dr. Buckley earned his medical degree from Tulane University School of Medicine.
 He completed a residency in general surgery at Baylor College of Medicine.
 He also served in the United States Air Force on active duty for four years with tours in both Iraq and Afghanistan.
 He is one of only a few physicians to be awarded the USAF Air Medal.